Early Winter 'Trail Blazing' Dates

 Weeks 10-12: March

-It is hard to predict exactly what you will experience at this time since the winter does not give up its hold on the arctic easily but Spring is just around the corner.
-More people venture out onto the trails and they, in turn, solidify so for the dogs, at least, things become a little easier, and the physical demand on the clients also starts to reduce.
+It is hard to predict exactly what you will experience at this time of year, since winter does not give up its hold on the arctic easily.
+Hence, although more local people are heading out onto the trails at this time and thereby helping them to solidify underfoot, it is not uncommon to get sporadic snowstorms which can still make progress incredibly challenging for both you and the dogs.

 Dates at the time when Spring Truly Awakens